 BTW: If you're ordering through B&H or Amazon, please click on the respective ad tile under the Products header in the box half way down the 2nd column on thedigitalstory.com.
 That helps support the site.

-In addition to subscribing in iTunes, you can also download the podcast file here (32 minutes).
+In addition to subscribing in iTunes, you can also download the podcast file here (35 minutes - MP3 version).
 You can support this podcast by purchasing the TDS iPhone App for only $2.99 from the Apple App Store.

 More Ways to Participate